Description by Chana Tolmas

 Hebrew, then Latin, then Cyrillic (since 1940s)

-Dictionary of Six Languages, by Shlomo Baba Jon Pinkhasov, Jerusalem, 1912 (second edition): Hebrew, Judeo-Tajik (called Parsit here), Russian, Judeo-Spanish (called Espaniolit), Arabic, and Turkish, all written in Hebrew letters.
+Dictionary of Six Languages, by Shlomo Baba Jon Pinkhasov, Jerusalem, 1912 (second edition): Hebrew, Judeo-Tajik (called Parsi here), Russian, Judeo-Spanish (called Espanioli), Arabic, and Turkish, all written in Hebrew letters.
 Image courtesy of Ruben Shimonov.

 Up until 1928, these publications made use of the Hebrew alphabet (Rashi letters were used in handwriting, while square letters were used in print) and some Jews used the Arabic alphabet, which was used by local non-Jews at that time.
 These alphabets were briefly replaced by the Latin one, and, in 1938, the republics of Central Asia began transitioning to the Cyrillic alphabet.
 This change was not imposed on Judeo-Tajik, since the demise of Jewish culture (theaters, newspapers, literary reviews, museums, and so forth) during this period amounted to a death sentence for the literary use of Judeo-Tajik.
 In 1940, it became forbidden to publish in this language, and Jewish schools switched to teaching in Tajik, Uzbek, and Russian.
 For the following fifty years, Judeo-Tajik served solely for communication within the family and community.
 Only a small number of Judeo-Tajik publications appeared in Israel between 1950 and 1980.